WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 - Click New to create a client.

-- Click the Download icon to download the configuration file, which is used to set up the WireGuard client on your computer.
+- Click the Download icon to download the configuration file, used for setting up the WireGuard client on your computer.

 - Click the Trash icon to delete a client.

-If you don’t know how to set up a WireGuard Client, refer back to the WireGuard Client installation section in this article
+If you don't know how to set up the WireGuard Client yet, review the WireGuard Client Installation section in this article.

-By default, after successfully connecting to the WireGuard VPN Server, ads will automatically be blocked thanks to Pi-Hole’s operation, and you do not need to configure anything else.
+By default, after successfully connecting to the WireGuard VPN Server, you will automatically block ads thanks to Pi-Hole's operation without needing to set anything else up.

-If you want to configure Pi-Hole more advanced, you can access the Pi-Hole Dashboard at the following address
+If you want advanced configuration for Pi-Hole, you can access the Pi-Hole Dashboard at the following address:

 [http://10.2.0.100/admin](http://10.2.0.100/admin)

-Typically, I add Local DNS Records so that later I can access Pi-Hole via the domain http://pi.hole for easier recall.
+Normally, I will set up additional Local DNS Records so that later I can access Pi-Hole by the domain name [http://pi.hole](http://pi.hole) for easier recall.

-Go to the DNS Records section, create a new entry:
+Go to the DNS Records section, create a new record:

 - Domain: pi.hole